 How often should I reseal?

-About once a year for most granite and quartzite; more often for marble.
-Use the water-drop test to check.
+About once a year for most granite and quartzite, more often for marble.
+Use the water-drop test to confirm when it is actually needed.

 Questions about caring for your stone?